5 Ways to Stand Out with a Cover Letter

 Do Your Homework

-Review the company and the position you’re applying for to get a better idea about the business and their current operations.
+Review the company and the position you’re applying for to get a better idea of the business and their current operations.
 Reference this info in your letter as one of the reasons you’d be the ideal candidate for the open position.
 When you show that you understand the business and you can already see yourself in a role there, you’ll be a head above other applicants.
 For an extra punch, always refer to the company by name instead of using “your company,” which makes you sound like you don’t really care where you end up working.

 While most temp jobs in Delaware don’t require you to be an active member of the grammar police, you should never send out a letter with mistakes.
 The company you’re writing to does not know you, so it’s best not to assume that they’ll give you the benefit of the doubt.
 Mistakes like typos, incorrect names, confusing grammar and even poor formatting can make your letter stick out for all the wrong reasons.
 So make sure you take the time to proofread and edit before sending it out to employers.

-Are you looking for a temporary job ?
+Are you looking for a temporary job?
 We can help!
 Give us a call at (302) 709-0973